AuHau/codex-stalker/README.md

 ## What is monitored?

-This Stalker watches few metrics around Codex's Availabilities, Slots and Purchases.
+This Stalker watches a few metrics around Codex's Availabilities, Slots, and Purchases.
 It notifies about these events:

 - **Availabilities**
     - Availability's free size fell below the threshold (`AVAILABILITY_SIZE_THRESHOLD_PERCENTAGE`).